nikkiandsharda/nikkiandsharda.github.io/_pages/banking.md

 🔐 Why it matters: A strong password helps keep your personal information safe by making it harder for hackers to access your accounts.
 ![image](https://github.com/user-attachments/assets/302e4c5e-86f0-4a9c-b33f-b4a59516901f)

-🔐 How to Turn On Multi-Factor Authentication (MFA)
+🔐 Turn On Multi-Factor Authentication (MFA)
+✅ What to do:
 1. Log in to your account
 – Open your banking app or website and sign in with your username and password.
 2. Go to your account settings or security settings